stanford-rc/www.sherlock.stanford.edu/src/docs/concepts.md

     data.
 The system is approved for computing with Low and Moderate Risk data only, and is **not suitable to process High Risk data**.

-    :fontawesome-solid-exclamation-circle: **Users are responsible for ensuring
+    :fontawesome-solid-circle-exclamation: **Users are responsible for ensuring
     the compliance of their own data.**

     For more information about data risk classifications, see the [Information